krishNA2000000/C-Programs/README.md

 The ASCII value of r is 114
 The ASCII value of - is 45
 The ASCII value of c is 99

+////C program that reads a full string including spaces and prints the ASCII value of each character, including spaces.

+Using fgets-A version that supports spaces in the input string would allow the user to input full sentences or phrases, not just single words.
+This requires using a safer input method like fgets() instead of scanf("%s"), because scanf("%s") stops reading at the first space.

+fgets() reads the entire line including spaces, unlike scanf("%s").

+sizeof(str) ensures we don’t exceed the array size.

+The newline character ('\n') from pressing Enter is removed/skipped.

+#include <stdio.h>

+int main() {
+    char str[100];

+    printf("Enter a string: ");
+    fgets(str, sizeof(str), stdin);  // Reads input including spaces

+    // Print ASCII values of each character for (int i = 0; str[i] != '\0'; i++) {
+        // Skip newline character if present
+        if (str[i] == '\n') {
+            continue;
+        }
+        printf("The ASCII value of '%c' is %d\n", str[i], str[i]);
+    }

+    return 0;
+}
+O/P-
+Enter a string: Intelligence is GOD!
+The ASCII value of 'I' is 73
+The ASCII value of 'n' is 110
+The ASCII value of 't' is 116
+The ASCII value of 'e' is 101
+The ASCII value of 'l' is 108
+The ASCII value of 'l' is 108
+The ASCII value of 'i' is 105
+The ASCII value of 'g' is 103
+The ASCII value of 'e' is 101
+The ASCII value of 'n' is 110
+The ASCII value of 'c' is 99
+The ASCII value of 'e' is 101
+The ASCII value of ' ' is 32
+The ASCII value of 'i' is 105
+The ASCII value of 's' is 115
+The ASCII value of ' ' is 32
+The ASCII value of 'G' is 71
+The ASCII value of 'O' is 79
+The ASCII value of 'D' is 68
+The ASCII value of '!' is 33

+=== Code Execution Successful ===

 //representation of integer constants on 16-bit machine